About Our School

 Klondike is proud to participate in the JCPS Academic Cup competition each year.
 Academic competition helps provide the motivation for students to do well both in the classroom and in independent learning.
 Our fourth- and fifth-grade students can try out for our Quick Recall Team, Problem Solving Team, or Individual Written Assessment Competition.
 This program emphasizes the use of teamwork; higher-level thinking skills; creative and critical problem-solving skills; gaining factual knowledge; and independent learning.

-All students attend weekly classes in the areas of library, physical education, music, and art.
+All students attend weekly classes in the areas of library, physical education/technology, music, and art.
 Special-area teachers work collaboratively with regular classroom teachers to plan special projects that go along with the curriculum

 Positive Behavior Intervention and Support (PBIS)